Neha/develop-your-first-CLI-workshop/README.md

 # Develop-your-First-CLI-Workshop

 This repo is the step-by-step guide to develop the CLI in Nodejs.
+This repo is the part of the GDG (Google Developer Groups), New Delhi.

+# Event Details

+- Event Name: Web Developers Day 4 by Google Developer Group, New Delhi
+- Date: 28th April 2019
+- Location: 91Sprinrboard, Gurgaon
+- Event Link: TBD

 # Agenda

-1. What is nodejs
+1. What is nodejs & CLI
-2. what is CLI
-3. What we will be creating
-4. Setting folder structure
-5. Package.json
-6. Install packages
+2. Project walkthrough
+3. Folder structure
+4. Installing package.json
-7. Create your data
+5. Create your data
-8. Write the code
-9. Publish the code
+6. Code time
-10. Publish the NPM
+7. Publish the npm

 # Content

 1. Walkthrough of Nodejs, CLI , and Project
 2. Setup your machine - nodejs, folder structure, package.json
-3. Print your first message, identify the packages required & Installation
-5. Create your data
+3. Create your data
+4. Install require package and print your first message
-6. Write the code.
+5. Write the code
-7. Publish the NPM
+6. Publish the NPM

+# How to use this repo?

+This repo is step-by-step guide.
+You can clone the repo or follow along.Every folder is marked below with what is expected in it.

 ## Walkthrough [Theory]

+Introduction to nodejs and CLI.

 ## Setup your machine [Codelab]

-## Packages [Codelab]
+Folder : `session-1`

+- Install nodejs
+- Create a folder - "resume-cli"
+- Create package.json

+  `npm init`

 ## Create your Data [Codelab]

+Folder : `session-2`

+Go to folder `session-2/resume-cli/data`.
+If you want to update the content you can edit it in `data.js`

 ## Code Time [Codelab]

+Folder : `session-3`

+Go to folder `session-3/resume-cli`.
+In this we will identify the commands and add it to the commands folder.

+To sync with `data.js` we have following commands (user input) :

+- about me
+- contact me
+- experience
+- summary

+To print the choices on the terminal we will use the npm package `inquirer`.

+## Beautification

+Folder : `session-4`

+This section is totally optional.
+To make the CLI' content more colorful and presentable.
+We will use two more packages:

+- chalk : will let us provide the colors to the texts.
+- cfonts : will let us write a big fancy welcome message.
+- commander

 ## Publish NPM [Codelab]

-# How to use it?
+# How to run it?

-# Workshop
-This repo is the part of the GDG (Google Developer Groups), New Delhi.
+1. Go to the desire folder. eg :

+`cd session-2/resume-cli`

+2. Install the dependency

+`npm install`

+3. From the root of the `resume-cli` run the following command to start the application

+   `node index.js`

 # Collabrations

 Collabrations are the awesome way to create small things better, and big.
 If you see anything which can be improved ?
 If you see something can be added here?
 Before telling to anyone else, raise the PR :) .
 If you are new to the collabrations and have no idea how to do it.
 Do not worry, reach to me nsharma215@gmail.com